gbaker1976/octane/README.md

 ### View Model
 An interface responsible for view data.
 Opaque and light weight, receives data and published changes that views respond to.

+### Repository
+Serves as a facade for all data retreival, both local and remote.
+A multition that services requests for view models, it maintains a registry of workers, mappers and view models.
+When a model is requested, if it does not exist, the repository spins up the appropriate worker to fetch the data and then feeds that into the appropriate mapper.
+Once the data is in hand, it hydrates the proper model and returns it.

+### Transaction
+Represents a unit of work that performs data manipulation across many models and possibly across many APIs.

 ### View
 Lightweight objects that simply render model data.